The non-backtracking random walk and its usage for vertex clustering: Vertex clustering

 On the other hand, if $\z$ is eigenvector of $\cal T$ with eigenvalue $\lambda$:

 where the vectors ${\cal D}_{row}^{1/2} \z_i$ $(i=1,\dots ,k)$ form an orthonormal system.

-So $\lambda$'s are within a constant factor of $\mu$'s.
+So the structural $\lambda$'s are within a constant factor of the structural $\mu$'s, see Section~\ref{rel}.
 The corresponding eigenvectors (if the structural eigenvalues are single) are continuous functions of the matrices.
-As the eigenvectors $\x_i$'s of $\B$, corresponding to its structural eigenvalues $\mu_1 ,\dots ,\mu_k$ are close to the inflated versions of the eigenvectors $\uuu$'s of $\bar \A$, they are close to step-vectors if our graph comes from the sparse assortative sparse stochastic $k$-cluster block model.
-Therefore, between the $\z_i$s, as eigenvectors of the transition probability matrix ${\cal T}={\cal D}_{row}^{-1} \B$ and the inflated eigenvectors of the matrix $\DD_{\bar \A}^{-1} {\bar \A}$ (which are step-vectors), the following relation holds true, as the norms of the matrices ${\cal D}_{row}^{-1}$ and $\DD_{\bar \A}^{-1}$ do not depend on $n$.
-Here the diagonal matrix $\DD_{\bar \A}$ contains entries $c_i$ in the $i$th block for $i=1,\dots ,k$.
+As the eigenvectors $\x_i$'s of $\B$, corresponding to its structural eigenvalues $\mu_i$'s are close to the inflated versions of the eigenvectors $\uuu$'s of $\bar \A$, they are close to step-vectors if our graph comes from the sparse $SBM_k$ model.
+Therefore, between the $\z_i$s, as eigenvectors of the transition probability matrix ${\cal T}={\cal D}_{row}^{-1} \B$ and the inflated eigenvectors of the matrix $\DD_{\bar \A}^{-1} {\bar \A}$ (which are step-vectors), a similar relation holds true, as the norms of the matrices ${\cal D}_{row}^{-1}$ and $\DD_{\bar \A}^{-1}$ do not depend on $n$.
+Here the diagonal matrix $\DD_{\bar \A}$ contains entries $c_i$ in the $i$th block for $i=1,\dots ,k$ (those are the average degrees of the clusters).